Code-Institute-Submissions/outerzone/README.md

 Jonathan 12.11.2020
 Checkout
-* Order and OrderLineItem.
-Don't save to the database.
-Write line total as property on the model.
-* Reading to do, Jonathan sent on Slack
 * More comments on webhooks.
 URLs to Stripe documentation.
 Particularly on the delay on checkout
-* SQLite committed to repo.
-Add to gitignore, but only later when close to end.
-* SECRET_KEY and DEBUG variables

 Jonathan 27.11.2020
 * Fix arrows on home page
-* Disable verifications step or link to send email
 * Give instructions for creating superuser

 # To Do
 * Testing - Lighthouse (in GoogleDev inspect section) analyses site.
 Can screenshot it
 * Testing - Stripe has dummy credit card details that show different errors
-* Checkout - Do I need extra css file for checkout?
-* Checkout - amend styling of country input
-* Products - fix the search bar alignment
 * Change photos for smaller screens

 # Done
 * Get MEDIA_URL to work on html (nav logo and product images)